KRISTI SCHERTZ

 Course Agenda

-The course agenda will adjust with feedback from participants to address the needs of the group.
+The course agenda will adjust with feedback from participants to address the needs of the group, lab equipment availability and living materials that are available.

 Experienced teachers will be able to revamp their current course to better align with the Course and Exam Description and Science Practices and strategically plan their entire year.
 New teachers will be able to design their course from the ground up to ensure a successful first year.
 All participants will have access to my extensive Google Drive for one year with everything they need including labs, exams, notes, activities and study guides.